kurron/c4-architecture-template/guidebook/guidebook.md

 1. Is it clear how the system works from the "30,000 foot view"?
 1. Does it show major containers and technology choices?
 1. Does it show major components and their interactions?
-1. What are the key internal interfaces? (eg web service between web and business tiers)
+1. What are the key internal interfaces? (e.g. web service between web and business tiers)
 1. Technical people only

 # External Interfaces